-GENERAL APPEARANCE:
+GENERAL APPEARANCE

-The Rottweiler is a medium to large size, stalwart dog, neither heavy nor light and neither leggy nor weedy.
-His correctly proportioned, compact and powerful build leads to the conclusion of great strength, agility and endurance.
+The Rottweiler is a medium to large size, stalwart dog, neither heavy nor light, and neither leggy nor weedy.
+His correctly proportioned, compact, and powerful build leads to the conclusion of great strength, agility, and endurance.

-IMPORTANT PROPORTIONS:
+IMPORTANT PROPORTIONS

-The length of the body, measured from the point of the sternum (breast bone) to the ischiatic tuberosity, should not exceed the height at the withers by, at most, 15%.
+The length of the body, measured from the point of the sternum (breastbone) to the ischiatic tuberosity [ed. point of buttock], should not exceed the height at the withers by, at most, 15%.

-BEHAVIOUR/TEMPERAMENT:
+BEHAVIOUR / TEMPERAMENT

-Good natured, placid in basic disposition, very devoted, obedient, biddable and eager to work.
+The Rottweiler is good-natured, placid in basic disposition, very devoted, obedient, biddable, and eager to work.
 His appearance is natural and rustic, his behaviour self-assured, steady and fearless.
-He reacts to his surroundings with great alertness and at the same time eventempered.
+He reacts to his surroundings with great alertness and, at the same time, is even-tempered.

-HEAD:
+HEAD